Papa John’s attempts to ward off founder with poison pill

 LOUISVILLE, Ky. — Papa John’s is attempting to ward off its disgraced founder by adopting a poison-pill plan.

-Founder John Schnatter resigned as chairman this month after his use of a racial slur during a media training session was revealed.
-He stepped down late last year as CEO after becoming enmeshed in the national anthem issue involving players, saying it was hurting sales.
+The company is struggling to distance itself from John Schnatter, who resigned as chairman this month after his use of a racial slur during a media training session was revealed.
+He stepped down late last year as CEO after becoming enmeshed in the national anthem issue involving NFL players, saying it was hurting pizza sales.

-Schnatter, who later said his resignation was a mistake, is still the pizza chain’s biggest shareholder, holding just short of 30 percent of all stock.
+Schnatter, who later said his resignation was a mistake, is still the pizza chain’s biggest shareholder.
+He founded the company in 1984.

-The company, based in Louisville, Kentucky, said late Sunday it will put its shareholder rights plan in place for a year.
+Papa John’s, based in Louisville, Kentucky, said late Sunday it will put its shareholder rights plan in place for a year.
 The plan would be activated if anyone acquires 15 percent or more of the company’s outstanding shares without board approval.
+That would effectively prevent Schnatter, who holds 30 percent of all outstanding stock, from gaining a controlling stake in the company.

+The company said the plan won’t keep its board from considering any offer that is fair and in the best interest of shareholders.

+Papa John’s International Inc. has started scrubbing Schnatter’s image from its marketing materials and has said it’s evaluating all of its ties with him.
+Schnatter still serves as a board member.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.